 # /data/base_extractor

-"""The scholar_flux.data.base_extractor implements the core processes used to extract data from parsed responses when
+"""The scholar_flux.data.base_extractor implements the core processes used to extract data from parsed responses.

 from typing import Any, Optional, Union